lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-bug-reporting-guidelines.rst

 reporting guidelines".

-Editing the guidelines
+Editing the guidelines and description template.
 ----------------------

-Unprivileged Launchpad users do not see the link to the page where the bug reporting guidelines can be changed, but admins do.
+Unprivileged Launchpad users do not see the link to the page where the bug reporting guidelines and the bug description template can be changed, but admins do.

     >>> import re
     >>> import sys